gokulkrishh/Javascript-Guidelines/README.md

   var foo = 1; //assigns number 1 to the variable foo
   ```

-  - local and global variables in functions
+  - Local and Global variables

   ```javascript
   //global